10 mythical creatures that really exist. Mythical creatures (40 photos). Winged horse Pegasus

 Photo: ocean.si.edu

-Mermaid legends have existed for almost as long as people have sailed the seas.
+Legends about mermaids have existed for almost as long as people have been sailing the seas.
 One of the first mermaids to be mentioned was the mermaid from Thessalonike.
-She is said to have been the half-sister of Alexander the Great.
-Going to dangerous journey to discover the Fountain of Youth, he rinsed his sister's hair in the water of immortality.
-When Alexander died, his sister (who may have also been his mistress) tried to drown herself in the sea.
+They say she was the half-sister of Alexander the Great.
+Going to dangerous journey To discover the Fountain of Youth, he rinsed his sister's hair in the water of immortality.
+When Alexander died, his sister (who may also have been his mistress) tried to drown herself in the sea.
 But she couldn't die, so she turned into a mermaid.
-Legend has it that she asks the sailors: "Is Tsar Alexander alive?"
-If they answered: "He lives, rules and conquers the world," she let them sail away.
-But if they answered that he was dead, she turned into a monster and dragged the ship to the bottom of the ocean.
+Legend had it that she asked the sailors: “Is Tsar Alexander alive?”
+If they answered, “He lives, rules, and conquers the world,” she allowed them to sail away.
+But if they answered that he was dead, she would turn into a monster and drag the ship to the bottom of the ocean.

-One of the possible explanations why evidence of sightings of mermaids are constantly found is that sailors mistakenly took for a mermaid - a fabulous creature with the body of a fish, but the head and torso of a beautiful woman - a manatee (aka sea cow).
-In fairness, it should be said that the manatee is not the most attractive creature on Earth.
-So how could sailors be so wrong?
-The fact is that manatees can stick their heads out of the water and turn them from side to side in the same way as a person does.
-And if you look at the animal from behind, then its rough skin can look like long hair.
-Sailors who sail for long periods at sea have also been known to experience sea hallucinations.
-So perhaps if the manatee was far away, or the lighting was poor, it could well have been mistaken for a mermaid.
+One possible explanation for why evidence of sightings of mermaids is constantly encountered is that sailors mistakenly mistook a manatee for a mermaid - a fairy-tale creature with the body of a fish, but the head and torso of a beautiful woman. sea cow).
+To be fair, the manatee is not the most attractive creature on Earth.
+So how could the sailors be so wrong?
+The fact is that manatees can stick their heads out of the water and turn them from side to side just like a person does.
+And if you look at the animal from behind, its rough skin may resemble long hair.
+It is also known that sailors who sailed for long periods at sea experienced sea hallucinations.
+Therefore, it is possible that if the manatee was at a far distance, or the lighting was poor, it could easily be mistaken for a mermaid.
 Or perhaps it was the rum.

 6. Vampires

-The modern view of the vampire was formed after Bram Stoker's novel Dracula (1897) and has changed little since then - this is a pale, thin stranger with an incredible accent, who sleeps in a coffin and is more or less immortal.
-It is well known that Stoker took a historical character, Vlad the Impaler, as a prototype for his hero.
-It is also possible that Stoker was inspired by the many rumors and superstitions surrounding death and burial at the time, as well as the lack of knowledge about how human body.
+The modern view of the vampire emerged from Bram Stoker's Dracula (1897) and has changed little since - a pale, thin stranger with an incredible accent who sleeps in a coffin and is more or less immortal.
+It is well known that Stoker took a historical character - Vlad the Impaler - as a prototype for his hero.
+It is also possible that Stoker was inspired by the many rumors and superstitions surrounding death and burial at the time, as well as the lack of knowledge about how things decompose. human body.

-After death, the skin on a corpse dries out.
+After death, the skin on the corpse dries out.
 Thus, his teeth and nails become more visible and appear to have grown.
 As they decompose internal organs, fluid may leak from the nose and mouth, leaving a dark spot.
-People could interpret this to mean that the corpse drinks the living.
+People could interpret this to mean that the corpse was drinking from the living.
 There was also evidence straight from the coffin itself.
-Sometimes on inside coffins found traces of scratches, which served as evidence that the dead came to life and rose from their coffins.
+Sometimes on inside The coffins contained traces of scratches, which served as evidence that the dead had come to life and risen from their coffins.

-Unfortunately, it is more likely that the undead became dead because, for example, people who fell into a coma could be buried while they were actually still alive.
+Unfortunately, it is more likely that the undead became dead, because, for example, people who fell into a coma could be buried while they were actually still alive.
 After consciousness returned to them, they may have tried to free themselves from the coffin.
 It is believed that the philosopher and monk John Duns Scotus died in this way.
-His body is said to have been found in a crypt next to a coffin with bloodied, bruised hands, which he injured in an attempt to free himself.
+It is said that his body was found in the crypt near the coffin with bloody, wounded hands, which he damaged in an attempt to free himself.

 5. Giants